mjalalideveloper/my-app/React.md

 Props (short for "properties") are a way to pass data from a parent component to a child component in React.
 They are read-only and allow you to customize the behavior and appearance of child components based on the data provided by the parent.

+**Props are Read-Only**: Props cannot be modified by the child component.
+They are immutable and should be treated as such.

 Here is an example of how to use props in React:

 ```jsx